domclick/spring-flow-statemachine/README.md

 2. State class (should be enum)
 3. Key class (it should be possible to fetch item with its state from your store by key of this type)

-② — We think that it should be possible to use not all of the available state (i.e. if your application is in early stages of development), so you should pass subset of allowed states into method `setAvailableStates`
+② — We think that it should be possible to use not all of the available states (i.e. if your application is in early stages of development), so you should pass subset of allowed states into method `setAvailableStates`

-③ — You should provide an implementation of `UnhandledMessageProcessor`.
+③ — You should, but not necessarily, provide an implementation of `UnhandledMessageProcessor`.
 It's always possible in distributed system that something will go wrong and we give you the ability to handle this.

 ④ — You can define several types of handlers for your state machine: